 Hunter had one fabulous year with the Yankees, winning 23 games and becoming the last pitcher to date to record 30 complete games, but he soon began a fade that became accelerated through arm injuries and diabetes.
-He retired in 1979 at the age of 33; two decades later, he died of Lou Gehrig’s Disease.
+He retired in 1979 at the age of 33; two decades later, he died of ALS, or Lou Gehrig’s Disease.

 Dave Stewart (1986-92, 1995)

 The A’s acquired Stewart midway through the 1986 season when nobody else was willing to give him the vagabond reliever the time of day.
-The fierce-looking right-hander had shown no bite with Philadelphia (who had just released him), or with Texas and the Los Angeles Dodgers before that.
+The fierce-looking right-hander had shown no bite with Philadelphia (who had just released him), or with Texas and the Dodgers before that.
 But Oakland pitching coach Dave Duncan, a marvel at turning pitchers’ careers around for the better, made Stewart one of his most successful reclamation projects—teaching him the forkball, inserting him in the rotation and watching him quickly develop into an ace-like pitcher, as Stewart in one stretch tossed three straight complete-game victories.
 It was a harbinger of great things to come.

 The magic continued for Stewart and the A’s over the next four years.
 A truly nice guy off the field who possessed a scowling on-mound façade considered one of baseball’s meanest this side of Bob Gibson, Stewart took command by producing four straight 20-win seasons with a tireless workhorse ethic that helped lift the A’s to three AL pennants and one world title.
-In the clutch, Stewart stepped it up even more; he churned out a career 8-3 postseason record for the A’s with a stellar 2.22 ERA, and repeatedly frustrated Boston’s Roger Clemens, his lone peer of the time, with an 8-0 head-to-head mark in an Oakland uniform.
+In the clutch, Stewart stepped it up even more; he churned out a career 8-3 postseason record for the A’s with a stellar 2.22 ERA, and repeatedly frustrated Boston’s Roger Clemens, his lone peer of the time, with an 8-0 head-to-head mark against the Rocket in an Oakland uniform.

 Stewart’s reign peaked in 1990 when he established career bests with 22 wins, a 2.56 ERA and four shutouts—one on his only no-hitter, another on an 11-inning shutout that’s the last game to date in which any major leaguer has taken a start that deep.
 The exhaust from averaging 265 innings per year from 1987-90 caught up to Stewart in 1991, as his ERA collapsed to 5.18, never rebounding back to prime form in his remaining years.

-Stewart has parlayed his playing career into a tenure as a player agent—with numerous clients including star slugger Matt Kemp and manager Ron Washington—and then briefly as the general manager for the Arizona Diamondbacks.
+Stewart parlayed his playing career into a tenure as a player agent—with numerous clients including star slugger Matt Kemp and manager Ron Washington—and then briefly as the general manager for the Arizona Diamondbacks.